adityasinghbaghel/BookMyShow-design/README.md

-						Next Page:

-P2: Write a query to list down all the shows on a given date at a given theater along with their respective show timings.
+## P2: Write a query to list down all the shows on a given date at a given theater along with their respective show timings.